lucaskja/csc-reach/README.md

 - **Professional Branding**: Custom application icon and professional UI design

 ### 🚀 **Ready for Production Use:**
-The Email MVP is fully functional and ready for production use on both platforms:
+CSC-Reach is fully functional and ready for production use on both platforms:
 - **macOS**: Tested and packaged as `.app` bundle with `.dmg` installer
 - **Windows**: Complete implementation ready for testing and packaging